OpenAiTx/OpenAiTx/projects/maRce10/warbleR/README.md

 variety of functions for acoustic analysis and manipulation.
 They moslty works on wave objects already imported into the R environment.
-The package [baRulho](https://cran.r-project.org/package=baRulho) focuses on quantifying habitat-induced degradatio of acoustic signals with data inputs and ouputs similar to those of [warbleR](https://cran.r-project.org/package=warbleR).
+The package [baRulho](https://cran.r-project.org/package=baRulho) focuses on quantifying habitat-induced degradation of acoustic signals with data inputs and ouputs similar to those of [warbleR](https://cran.r-project.org/package=warbleR).
 The package [Rraven](https://cran.r-project.org/package=Rraven) facilitates the